Ancient Mathematics: Triangles in Egypt

 A Modern Perspective

-It’s fascinating to see how some of the world’s first math
+It’s fascinating to see how some of the world’s first mathematicians

 kept track of their work.
 But when we look at the history of mathematics as a whole, we can see the beautiful ways that different people came to understand the same ideas.
 It truly is all connected into our united human experience!

-In the next post we’ll dive deeper into how Ancient Egyptians understood fraction
+In the next post we’ll dive deeper into how Ancient Egyptians understood fractions

 Images courtesy of Wikimedia Commons